 Reaching the world’s wealthiest people presents many opportunities for brands.

 Understanding their attitudes, behaviors and purchasing habits can boost your company’s performance.
 However, reaching wealthy people can be a challenge.

-High net worth individuals are generally busy people and do not need incentive payments to give their views for financial services, automotive, luxury retail and food brands, and travel and tourism firms.
-Given our experience for over 30+ years of successful recruitment for these clients, we recommend the following:
+High Net Worth Individuals (HNWIs) are generally busy people and may require higher incentive payments to give their views for financial services, automotive, luxury retail and food brands, and travel and tourism firms.
+Given our experience for over 35+ years of successful recruitment for these clients, we recommend the following:

 Reaching Ultra-Wealthy People

 Qualitative Methods include Focus Groups, In-Depth Interviews, and Online Insight Communities.
 Quantitative Research methods include phone, app and mobile surveys.
 Various analytical tools can be used such as Net Promoter Score, Conjoint Analysis, Discrete Choice, etc.

 Marketing Strategies to Reach Ultra-High Net Worth Individuals